satyamkumar2000/FTPOverQUIC/README.md

-# QUIC-based File Transfer Protocol
+# QUIC File Transfer Protocol

-This project implements a file transfer protocol over QUIC, supporting both text files and binary files like images.
+This project implements a file transfer protocol over QUIC, supporting the transfer of text and binary files, such as images.
+It ensures secure communication using TLS certificates and includes a feature for verifying file integrity through checksums.

 ## Features

-- Transfer any type of file, including text and binary files.
+- Transfer of text and binary files (e.g., images) over QUIC.
-- Utilizes QUIC for fast and reliable data transfer.
+- Secure communication using TLS certificates for encryption.
-- Ensures data integrity with checksum verification.
+- File integrity verification using checksums.
+- Handles both client and server operations.
+- Supports both upload and download of files.

 ## Requirements